DSchof1/CBB-Stats/README.md

 &nbsp;

-<div style="text-align:justify;"> There is also an Excel file included here that contains links to the names and logos of all 363 Division 1 basketball schools. </div>
+<div style="text-align:justify;"> There is also an Excel file included here that contains links to the names and logos of all Division 1 basketball schools. </div>

-&nbsp;

-<div style="text-align:justify;"> I plan on continuing to add interactive content and the rationale behind it, espeially as we progress towards the Conference Tournaments and March Madness.
-More specific information can be found at the bottom of the Methodology section in the <a href="https://dschof1.shinyapps.io/cbb_stats/">College Basketball Matchup Predictor</a>. </div>

 &nbsp;